 Propaganda works by molding thinking and values.
 And it triggers underlying obsessive-compulsive personality disorders (OCPD).
 It is when someone develops excessive concerns for excellence and perfectionism.
 It shows up as a relentless work ethic that dominates their lives.
 But, of course, there are people at the top of their fields who do not fit the OCPD profile.
 Not surprisingly, this disorder is an asset in the workplace (7).
 Workaholics climb the corporate ladder using any tactics they can muster.
 Thus, it is an enemy of progress for health and wellbeing.

 So, it isn’t our personality that is the issue.
 It’s how the culture exploits it.
 Our personality is only an enemy of our progress if we don’t understand it.
 However, we can learn to understand these mechanisms.
 We can resolve this with proactive inner work through tools like the Enneagram Personality Profile.
 More about this tool later when we talk about solutions.

 It doesn’t matter which category of performance you choose.
 If you look at the superstars in almost any field, you’ll see achieving excellence is a life-consuming effort.
 So, it’s probably appropriate to classify it as an obsession.
 And, this doesn’t lead to satisfaction.
 The costs of being an overachiever are steep.

-First, by working longer and harder, your physical health and wellness will suffer.
+First, your physical health and wellness will suffer by working longer and harder.
 Overachievers often suffer from depression because perfection is hard to sustain.
-Stress in the modern world is why life expectancy is declining in the USA (8).
+Stress in the modern world is why life expectancy declines in the USA (8).
 Second, the families of overachievers always pay the price of absence.
-In the end, it’s the advertisers and corporations that are the true benefactors.
+In the end, the advertisers and corporations are the true benefactors.
 In the end, your achievements add to the bottom line and justify raising the performance bar for everyone.